Sunday, June 28, 2015

 0 mg Caffeine

-The brew starts with a solid root beer aroma.
-That hint of vanilla and spices.
-The first drink is creamy (or dreamy) introduction quickly followed by a splash of Wisconsin Honey.
-This is a well-balanced mix of cane sugar providing a mildly sweet and distinct flavor that is well supported by a certain root beer extract flavor.
-The amber bottle seemed to empty a little fast.
+The brew starts with a solid root beer aroma, with a hint of vanilla and spices.
+The first drink is a creamy (or dreamy) introduction, quickly followed by a splash of Wisconsin Honey.
+This well-balanced mix of cane sugar provides a mildly sweet and distinct flavor that is well supported by a certain root beer extract flavor.
+The amber bottle emptied quickly.
 This is the best Root Beer I have had to date, at least for aroma and flavor.

 Point has a medium frothy head that sticks around for a while.
 The overall balance is the best I have seen in a long time.
-The score is 2.5 out of 3 for the head, as in my younger days, I recall a few that were better.
+The score is 2.5 out of 3 for the head, as I recall a few that were better in my younger days.

-The "point" of this root beer is a delicious, sweet Body with all the right stuff.
-Carbonation is medium or slightly higher (which I prefer).
-Overall a nice but not very spicy zip with a pleasant vanilla and honey aftertaste.
-The Score is 2.4 out of 3 for zip.
-(IT IS HARD TO BE PERFECT!)
+The "point" of this root beer is its delicious, sweet Body with all the right stuff.
+The carbonation is medium or slightly higher (which I prefer).
+It has a nice but not very spicy zip and a pleasant vanilla and honey aftertaste.

-It was clear that when the standards for good root beer were laid down, they didn't miss the point.
-(Pun intended) The smooth taste throughout with the moderate carbonation and a hearty head is one I can’t forget!
-Although, I do get that high fructose corn syrup notable aftertaste, and for that it is not perfect.
-It scores a 2.5 out of 3 for post consumption impression.
+When the standards for good root beer were clearly laid down, they got the point.
+(Pun intended) The smooth taste throughout, with the moderate carbonation and a hearty head, is one I can’t forget!

 DEFINITELY WORTH A TRY!
-Overall score is an 9.7 out of 12 mugs.
 In summary, the head was exceptional and frothy with staying power.
-The body is a creamy joy consisting of vanilla, honey, caramel and a hint of sassafras.
+The body is a creamy joy consisting of vanilla, honey, caramel, and a hint of sassafras.
 The finish is rich and delightful!

 OTHER REVIEWS